Nara Park: Deer

 According to local folklore, sika deer from this area were considered sacred due to a visit from Takemikazuchi, one of the four gods of Kasuga Grand Shrine.
 He was said to have been invited from Kashima Shrine in present-day Ibaraki Prefecture, and appeared on Mount Mikasa (also known as Mount Wakakusa) riding a white deer.
 From that point, the deer were considered divine and sacred by both Kasuga Grand Shrine and Kōfuku-ji.
-Killing one of these sacred deer was a capital offense punishable by death up until 1637, the last recorded date of a breach of that law.
+Killing one of these sacred deer was a capital offense up until 1637, the last recorded date of a breach of that law.